|Frequently Asked Questions|

 Q: Is crumb rubber safe?

 Yes.
 Crumb rubber infill, made from reclaimed tires, is a popular infill option for many synthetic turf fields.
 It has been safely utilized since being introduced in 1997, and in playgrounds and tracks for much longer.
 This resilient material provides enhanced durability and safety.
 Its use in synthetic turf sports fields and landscape has also kept more than 105 million used tires out of landfills.
 Crumb rubber has been critically examined and studied since the late 1980's.
-Science has proven it to be safe for children and people of all ages (see Independent Research to learn more).
+Science has proven it to be safe for children and people of all ages (see Research and Latest Thinking and Crumb Rubber FAQs to learn more).

 Q: What impact does heat have on my synthetic turf field?